OData/v3ProtocolDocument/OData JSON Verbose Format.markdown

 ## 6.3 Representing Multiple Entities in a Response ##

-In OData 1.0, an EntitySet of collection of Entities in a response is formatted just like in a request.
+In OData 1.0, a collection of Entities in a response is formatted just like in a request.
 See [Representing Multiple Entities in a Request](#representingmultipleentitiesinarequest) for details.

 The rest of this section applies to OData 2.0 and 3.0 only.

-An EntitySet or collection of Entities MUST be represented as a JSON object.
+A collection of Entities MUST be represented as a JSON object.
 This object MUST contain a `results` name/value pair.
 It MAY contain `__count`, `__next`, or `__metadata` name/value pairs.

 The `results` value MUST be a JSON array.
 Each element MUST be a correctly formatted Entity (see [Representing an Entity](#representinganentity)).